 That brings me to travel nursing.
 The way I approach new things is simple: if I’m afraid of it, that probably means I should do it, and that’s how I conquer my fear.
 I was afraid to go somewhere on my own, and yet I didn’t want to live in a small box when I have so much more available to me.
 Why wouldn’t I be a travel nurse?
 I can travel and do what I love, support my family, send my kid to college, and still be able to make a living while meeting everybody’s needs.
 I do it because I’m afraid of it.

-What made you interested in telemetry travel nurse specialty?
+What made you interested in travel nurse telemetry units?

 Once again, I was scared of it.
 In nursing school my best area was cardio, but I was also intimidated because the heart is a vital organ; you’re holding people’s lives in your hands every day as you teach patients to manage – not necessarily heal – their condition, and create a healthier environment for their heart, mind, body and soul.
 Being a telemetry travel nurse means painting the patient a picture of how diet, exercise and medication management affects their overall health, and helping each patient individually build new routines into their day.
 Educating my patients is my passion – whether it’s an individual or the whole family, I love sitting down with them to draw a picture that they can understand, and how small tweaks in their everyday life can help them make progress.

 How is being a travel telemetry nurse different than permanent staff?

 I get to share my love, and that is amazing in itself.
 I’m not anchored down, which is odd because for the most part I am a homebody, but the advantage is that I get to share my life and experiences with my patients in a mobile manor.
 I get to meet new populations and groups of people, which is an absolute joy.